Neurons in your brain.

 It is so hard to wrap our heads around big numbers.
 We can’t visualize even a million of anything very well.
 Hundreds or thousands seem understandable, but once you realize there are over 30 million seconds in but one year and your brain has neurons thousands of times that figure….

 Each neuron butts up against thousands of other neurons in kabillions of connections known as synapses like the one depicted above.
-Consider this, every neuron in your brain, with a minimum of 1,000 synapse connections each, give us another 3 orders of magnitude or at least a 1,000 times more connections than our total neurons of 85 billion.
+Consider this, every neuron in your brain, with a minimum of 1,000 synapse connections each, give us another 3 orders of magnitude or at least a 1,000 times more connections than our total neurons of 85 billion…from 85 x 10-9th, to 85 trillion or 85 X 10-12th

 SO to count ALL our connections we would need to count for that 3,000 years, a thousand more times!
 Yikes!
-SO to count all those connections, yup…you guessed it, it would take 3 million years!!!
+SO to count all those connections, yup…you guessed it, it would take in the neighborhood of 3 million years!!!

 Let’s try another little illustration on for size to get a handle on the incredible amount of neurons and connections in your brain.
 With 350 words per page in the average book, each with about 4 letters per word, gives us about 1,400 letters per page.
 If every letter was one of your neurons, you would need 60 million pages…the average book has 300 pages so your neurons alone would fill 200,000 books.